oscarmlage/django-cruds-adminlte/docs/usage.rst

         model = Invoice
         list_filter = ['invoice_number', 'sent', 'paid']

-Filter method is based on forms and filter query set, so we use different approch compared with django admin
+Filter method is based on forms and filter query set, so we use different approach compared with django admin

 **FormFilter** is a special class used for filter content based on form.